project-everest/everparse/doc/3d-lang.rst

     :start-after: SNIPPET_START: boundedSum
     :end-before: SNIPPET_END: boundedSum

-Then, these arguments will add up to the arguments of the corresponding validator in the ``BoundedSumWrapper.h`` header produced by 3d:
+Then, these arguments will show up as arguments of the corresponding validator in the ``BoundedSumWrapper.h`` header produced by 3d: